 - Repeated reading of the same material several times has been proven by research to improve reading in thought units and speed.
 Time the readings and chart them.
 Charting improvement can be very motivating.

 Often older students must be taught how to adapt their reading speed to the purpose of their reading.
-They can be taught to peruse the internet for certain key words while they gather information for a project.
+They can be taught to peruse books or the internet for certain key words while they gather information for a project.

 It always important to remember that speedier reading can cause loss of detailed comprehension.
 It is easy to understand how particulars are important in math and sciences, but even in literature, loss of detail might limit understanding of tone, characterization, and other aspects of literature.
 Faster reading is not always associated with better comprehension.

 Be sure to also check out our Free Tip: Why Fluent Reading is Important.